A Holistic Approach to Unifying Automatic Concept Extraction and Concept Importance Estimation: A Unifying perspective

 Our generalization of the concept importance score, using the Concept ATtributions (CATs), allows us to observe that current concept-based explainability methods are only leveraging a small subset of concept importance methods.
 In Appendix~\ref{sup:all_cams}, we provide the complete derivation of $7$ new CATs based on the following existing attribution methods, notably: Gradient input~\cite{shrikumar2017learning}, Smooth grad~\cite{smilkov2017smoothgrad}, Integrated Gradients~\cite{sundararajan2017axiomatic}, VarGrad~\cite{hooker2018benchmark}, Occlusion~\cite{zeiler2014visualizing}, HSIC~\cite{novello2022making} and RISE~\cite{petsiuk2018rise}.

 With the concept importance scoring now formulated as a generalization of attribution methods, we can borrow the metrics from the attribution domain to evaluate the faithfulness~\cite{jacovi2020towards,petsiuk2018rise,aggregating2020} of concept importance methods.
-In particular, we adapt three distinct metrics to evaluate the significance of concept importance scores : the C-Deletion~\cite{petsiuk2018rise}, C-Insertion~\cite{petsiuk2018rise}, and C-$\mu$Fidelity~\cite{aggregating2020} metrics.
+In particular, we adapt three distinct metrics to evaluate the significance of concept importance scores: the C-Deletion~\cite{petsiuk2018rise}, C-Insertion~\cite{petsiuk2018rise}, and C-$\mu$Fidelity~\cite{aggregating2020} metrics.
 In C-Deletion, we gradually remove the concepts (as shown in Figure \ref{fig:deletion_curves}), in decreasing order of importance, and we report the network's output each time a concept is removed.
 When a concept is removed in C-Deletion, the corresponding coordinate in the representation is set to $\bm{0}$.
 The final C-Deletion metrics are computed as the area under the curve in Figure~\ref{fig:deletion_curves}.
 For C-Insertion, this is the opposite: we start from a representation vector filled with zero, and we progressively add more concepts, following an increasing order of importance.

 For the C-$\mu$Fidelity, we calculate the correlation between the model's output when concepts are randomly removed and the importance assigned to those specific concepts.
-The results across layers for a ResNet50 model are depicted in Figure \ref{fig:fidelity_layers}.
+The results across layers for a ResNet50 model are depicted in Figure \ref{fig:deletion_curves}b.
 We observe that decomposition towards the end of the model is preferred across all the metrics.
 As a result, in the next section, we will specifically examine the case of the penultimate layer.